rei-cher/server-mkdocs/docs/diagnosis/acne_vulgaris.md

 - FDA Approval
     - Approved as a prescription retinoid (e.g., Differin 0.1% and 0.3%) and later as OTC (Differin Gel 0.1%) for ages 12 and older since 2016.
     - Examples: Differin Gel.
+     !!!
+Note ""
+            In order to get Adapalene cream approved you must add Adapalene 0.1% gel (ineffective and burning).

 ### <u  style="color:teal">Tretinoin</u>
 - FDA Approval